lzqsd/OptixRenderer/README.md

 ### Emitter
 We support three kinds of emitter, area light (`area`), point light (`point`), flash light (`flash`) and environment map (`envmap`).
+* `area`: The area light can be considered as an sub-elements of shape.
+It has one parameter `radiance`.
+The type of `radiance` is `rgb`
+* `point` and `flash`: The `point` light has two parameters.
+The `radiance` controls the light intensity while `position` controls its position in the scene.
+The type of `position` is `point`.
+The `flash` light only has parameter `radiance`.
+The `position` will be the same as origin of camera.
+That will be useful when rendering with camera file.
+* `envmap`: The image used for environmental map must be of format `.hdr`.
+The `scale` parameter can be used to control the intensity of the environmental map.

 ## To be finished
 * Add support of relative path.
 All paths of images and shapes have to be absolute path currently.
 This may cause inconveniences.